Somes Bar – Center Of Klamath River Resources & Recreation

 Tourism, Non-Consumptive Industry, and the Community of Somes Bar

 Somes Bar, California, remains an unincorporated community in Siskiyou County.
-The native American and the pioneer cultural influences continue here on varying levels to this date.
+The pioneer cultural influences continue here on varying levels to this date.
 This mix of peoples and cultures creates an amazingly diverse community in spite of a remarkably small number of residents.
 Some of the current cottage businesses include back-country outfitters, salmon and steelhead fishing guides, organic framers, white water rafting outfitters, loggers, dude ranch resorts, nurseries, forest resource managers and more.
 The common bond shared by California’s Somes Bar residents is an intense interest in a preservation of the essential qualities and features of the area while somehow finding an income sufficient to remain a local area resident.
 People living here typically want to remain here.
 Some of the strong community fabric is manifest in the support for Junction School (two school rooms for grades K – 8), the community band, the Nena Creasy Christmas Bazaar, and in the ongoing community dialogue on the Klamath River and forest management.
 Opinions on how to manage and protect local culture and natural resources both bond and divide the community and are the heart of the debate for the Somes Bar future.
 Read more about the local human diversity and possible impacts from the Siskiyou Crest Monument here.

 California’s Klamath – Siskiyou region is placed among the top ten temperate conifer eco regions on Earth

 More from Dominick A. DellaSala, Ph.D